Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Deadpan Snarker: His rants against Poe drip with sarcasm.

 - Everyone Has Standards: A grown man perving on their thirteen year old cousin is too disturbing for him.
+In fact, he finds that creepier than anything Poe has written.

 - Glory Hound: Poe takes a potshot at his tendency to do Creator Cameos.

 - Hypocrite: Slams Poe for his opium addiction and alcoholism despite having the exact same problems himself.
+He also chastised Poe for marrying his thirteen year old cousin, despite King himself writing a group sex scene involving adolescents.

 - Nerd: It's the nasally voice and giant glasses that give off this impression.